dylan-lang/dylan-programming-book/source/part2.rst

 :doc:`func`, describes the syntax of function calls, the function-calling protocol, and the uses of functions as objects.

-:doc:`reuse`, shows how you can package your code into a reusable software component by designing libraries and modules.
+:doc:`libraries`, shows how you can package your code into a reusable software component by designing libraries and modules.

 :doc:`time-mod`, pulls together the techniques shown in :doc:`part2`